-Updated As of 19th May, there there have been 2,232 coronavirus cases recorded in Croatia.
+Updated As of 19th May, there have been 2,232 coronavirus cases recorded in Croatia.
 In total, there have sadly been 96 deaths.
 1,967 people across Croatia have recovered.

-Updated As of 15th May, there there have been 2,222 coronavirus cases recorded in Croatia.
+Updated As of 15th May, there have been 2,222 coronavirus cases recorded in Croatia.
 In total, there have sadly been 95 deaths.
 1,869 people across Croatia have recovered.
 Today, 15th May, only one new case in the whole of Croatia was reported.

-Updated As of 10th May, there there have been 2,196 coronavirus cases recorded in Croatia.
+Updated As of 10th May, there have been 2,196 coronavirus cases recorded in Croatia.
 In total, there have sadly been 91 deaths.
 1,784 people across Croatia have recovered.

-Updated As of 7th May, there there have been 2,125 coronavirus cases recorded in Croatia.
+Updated As of 7th May, there have been 2,125 coronavirus cases recorded in Croatia.
 In the last six days (2nd to 7th May inclusive), there have been 3, 8, 5, 11, 7 and 6 new cases announced on those six days – so you can really see that the number of new cases each day is really slowing down.
 In total, there have sadly been 86 deaths.
 1,641 people across Croatia have recovered.

-Updated As of 1st May, there there have been 2,085 coronavirus cases recorded in Croatia.
+Updated As of 1st May, there have been 2,085 coronavirus cases recorded in Croatia.
 In the last five days (Monday 27th April to 1st May inclusive), there have been 9, 8, 15, 14 and 9 new cases announced on those five days – so new case numbers are now quite low.
 (The most ever announced in one day was 96 on 1st April.)
 In total, there have sadly been 75 deaths.
 1,421 people across Croatia have recovered.

-Updated As of 24th April, there there have been 2,009 coronavirus cases recorded in Croatia.
+Updated As of 24th April, there have been 2,009 coronavirus cases recorded in Croatia.
 There have been, sadly, 51 deaths.
 The two most affected counties in Croatia continue to be the city of Zagreb (459 cases) and Split-Dalmatia (454 cases).
 The next most affected county is Krapina-Zagorje county with 130 cases.
 982 people across Croatia have recovered.

 Updated As of 20th April, there are 1,881 coronavirus cases in Croatia.
 There have been, sadly, 47 deaths.
 The two most affected counties in Croatia are still the city of Zagreb (450 cases) and Split-Dalmatia (409 cases).
 The next two most affected counties are Zagreb Country and Krapina-Zagorje county, which both have 124 cases.
 771 people across Croatia have recovered.
 The rate of new infections in Croatia is certainly slowing down – there were only 10 new cases recorded since the day before.